-After all appeals have been resolved, the commissioner will certify a final municipal population report on or before June 1, 2014.
+After all appeals have been resolved, the commissioner will adjust a certified final municipal, community and reserve population report by June 1.
 The department's certified population is determined from one of the following:

 - 1. A census of the United States Bureau of Census. - 2.
-A head count census conducted by the municipality in accordance with this manual. - 3.
-A housing unit method population estimate conducted by the municipality in accordance with the Housing Unit Method Manual: Municipal Population Estimate Instructions and Reporting Forms, Revised January 2014. - 4.
-An estimate made by the Alaska Department of Labor and Workforce Development for July 1, 2013.
+A head count census conducted in accordance with this manual. - 3.
+A housing unit method population estimate conducted in accordance with the Housing Unit Method Manual: Population Estimate Instructions and Reporting Forms. - 4.
+An estimate made by the Alaska Department of Labor and Workforce Development.

-Regulations state that the department must use whichever of the above methods indicates the most recent population of the municipality for that calendar year.
-If there is a conflict among the municipal population numbers for the same year from two or more of the sources listed above, it will be resolved by taking them in the order in which the censuses and population estimates are enumerated above.
-The approved locally conducted census that includes an adjustment to the July 1, 2013 figure takes precedence over the DOLWD estimate for July 1, 2013.
+Regulations state that the department must use whichever of the above methods indicates the most recent population of the municipality, community and reserve for the previous calendar year.
+If there is a conflict among the population numbers for the same year from two or more of the sources listed above, it will be resolved by taking them in the order in which the censuses and population estimates are enumerated above.
+The approved locally conducted census that includes an adjustment figure takes precedence over the most current DOLWD estimate.